Download the 2019 Rural Fire Service Contract Application (Under Public Safety)

 “It is conceivable that properties that are not a member of the contract program could see bills that exceed $4,000 to $5,000 for fire service," Fire Chief Tom Bradley said.

-The rates for the contract and fire service have not changed since they were implemented six years ago.
+The rates for the contract and fire service have not changed since they were implemented seven years ago.

 Participating in the program is not required and is a decision that is strictly up to the property owner.
 Chief Bradley said he feels residents should take advantage of this opportunity because it ensures contract holders a set range for fire service fees should a fire take place.